WLAN-Pi/developers/CONTRIBUTING.md

 - Every repo runs the shared lint gate (`lint.yml`): `shellcheck` over tracked shell scripts and `actionlint` over `.github/workflows/`.
 Keep both clean.
 - Create and link to related issues for history and context

-### PR size and scope
+### PR Size and Scope

 Keep each PR to one independently reviewable outcome.
-Measure its size as additions plus deletions against the target branch's merge base, including tests and ordinary documentation.
+Measure its size as additions plus deletions against the target branch's merge base, including tests and documentation.
+Size is a soft target: cohesion matters more than the line count.

 - Up to 500 changed lines needs no size justification.
-- From 501 through 1,000 changed lines, explain why the change belongs together and give reviewers a suggested review order.
+- Above 500 changed lines, add a `Review order` section to the PR description that explains why the change belongs together and what to read first.
-- Above 1,000 changed lines, split the change or obtain maintainer approval for an inseparable security or correctness change, generated or mechanical output, a provenance-recorded import, or a release or branch synchronization.

-Identify exceptional files in the PR description.
-Include the generator command for generated output and the upstream source and revision for imported content.
-An exception applies only to those files, not automatically to the entire PR.
+- Above 1,000 changed lines is acceptable when the change is cohesive.
+In the same section, explain why it cannot be split cleanly, and structure the commits so each can be reviewed on its own.
+Open or reference an issue before starting so maintainers know the change is coming.

+#### When to Split

+Split only along real seams: each resulting PR builds, passes tests, and makes sense to merge on its own.
+Do not split to hit a number.
+A split that forces reviewers to hold context across several PRs, or that lands half a feature, costs more review effort than one larger PR.

+For a large effort, aim for a small number of PRs, typically two to four, and list them in merge order in a tracking issue.
+If a change seems to need more than that, the split is probably along the wrong lines; talk to a maintainer before opening them.

+#### Mechanical Changes

+Put file moves, renames, formatting, and generated output in their own commits, separate from behavioral changes, so reviewers can skim or skip them.
+They need a separate PR only when they would dominate the diff.
+Identify generated files (with the generator command) and imported content (with the upstream source and revision) in the PR description.
 List binary and submodule changes separately because line counts do not describe their review cost.

-Do not mix file movement, formatting, or other mechanical rewrites with behavioral changes.
-Tests stay with the behavior they verify and count toward the thresholds.
-Size is a review gate, not an automated merge prohibition: CI can measure the diff and require metadata, but maintainers decide whether a change is genuinely cohesive or inseparable.
+Tests stay with the behavior they verify and count toward the size.

+#### Size Check

+The shared `pr-size` workflow (rollout status in [REPOS.md](REPOS.md#ci)) reports each PR's size in the job summary.
+When the description has no `Review order` heading, it warns above 500 changed lines and fails above 1,000, naming the missing heading as the reason; adding the heading and saving the description re-runs it.
+PRs from the repository's own `dev` or `main` branch (branch synchronization) and from Dependabot are skipped.
+The check enforces the metadata, not the split: maintainers decide whether a change is genuinely cohesive.

 AI assistance is welcome.
 Just make sure you have reviewed and tested what you are submitting.
 Some repos carry an `AGENTS.md` with repo-specific guidance for AI agents; read it before letting an agent make changes.